Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 The preferred method is to use OIDC with a User Assigned Managed Identity since this does not require elevated permissions in Azure Active Directory and has a longer token timeout than an App Registration.
 However the code also shows the Service Principal approach for those that prefer that method.
 If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Azure Active Directory.

-The default option is `oidc-with-user-assigned-managed-identity`.
+The default option is Option 1: `oidc-with-user-assigned-managed-identity`.

-#### Option 1: `self-hosted-agents-with-managed-identity`

-This option will create self hosted agents and service connections for the managed identities associated with those agents.

-#### Option 2: `oidc-with-user-assigned-managed-identity`
+#### Option 1: `oidc-with-user-assigned-managed-identity`

 This option will create managed identities configured for federation and service connections for them.

 #### Option 3: `oidc-with-app-registration`

 This option will create app registrations configured for federation and service connections for them.

+#### Option 3: `self-hosted-agents-with-managed-identity`

+This option will create self hosted agents and service connections for the managed identities associated with those agents.

 ## Getting Started